fedora-infra/python-fedora/doc/auth.rst

 Flask FAS OpenId Auth Plugin
 ============================

-The flask openid provider is an alternative to the flask_fas auth plugin.
-It leverages our fas-openid server to do authn and authz (group memberships).
+The flask_openid provider is an alternative to the flask_fas auth plugin.
+It leverages our FAS-OpenID server to do authn and authz (group memberships).
-Note that not every feature is available with a generic openid provider -- the plugin depends on the openid provider having certain extensions in order to provide more than basic openid auth.
+Note that not every feature is available with a generic OpenID provider -- the plugin depends on the OpenID provider having certain extensions in order to provide more than basic OpenID auth.

-* Any compliant Openid server should allow you to use the basic authn features of openid OpenID authentication core: http://openid.net/specs/openid-authentication-2_0.html
+* Any compliant OpenID server should allow you to use the basic authn features of OpenID OpenID authentication core: http://openid.net/specs/openid-authentication-2_0.html
-* Retrieving simple informaion about the user such as username, human name, email is done with sreg: http://openid.net/specs/openid-simple-registration-extension-1_0.html which is an extension supported by many providers.
+* Retrieving simple information about the user such as username, human name, email is done with sreg: http://openid.net/specs/openid-simple-registration-extension-1_0.html which is an extension supported by many providers.
-* Advanced security features such as requiring a user to relogin to the openid provider or specifying that the user login with a hardware token requires PAPE: http://openid.net/specs/openid-provider-authentication-policy-extension-1_0.html
+* Advanced security features such as requiring a user to re-login to the OpenID provider or specifying that the user login with a hardware token requires the PAPE extension: http://openid.net/specs/openid-provider-authentication-policy-extension-1_0.html
 * To get groups information, the provider must implement the https://dev.launchpad.net/OpenIDTeams extension.